kicaj/aaa/README.md

 Load the Deleted Behavior
 ---------------------

-Load the Behavior in your src/Model/Table/YourModel.php (or if You have AppModel.php).
+Load the Behavior in your src/Model/Table/YourTable.php (or if You have AppTable.php).
 The default field named is `deleted` and type `DATE` OR `DATETIME`.

 ```
     public function initialize(array $config)